Tumbledown (2015 film)

-Tumbledown is a 2015 American romantic comedy-drama film directed by Sean Mewshaw, written by Desiree Van Til, and starring Rebecca Hall, Jason Sudeikis, Dianna Agron and Joe Manganiello.
+Tumbledown is a 2015 American romantic comedy drama film directed by Sean Mewshaw, written by Desiree Van Til, and starring Rebecca Hall, Jason Sudeikis, Dianna Agron and Joe Manganiello.
 It was released on February 5, 2016, by Starz Digital.

 Premise

-A young widow falls for a New York write who comes to her hometown in rural Maine to investigate the death of her husband, a folk singer.
+A young widow falls for a New York writer who comes to her hometown in rural Maine to investigate the death of her husband, a folk singer.